diaslucia/virtual-blockbuster/README.md

 >
 > ***logout()*** sets the ***user*** as empty and deletes the user object from the LocalStorage.

+> ### src/utils/HelperLocalStorage.js
+>
+> Inside this Helper we can find the function to get, set and remove a value from the Local Storage.

 > ### src/components/Login.js
 >
 > When we submit the form, the function ***handleLogin()*** is ejecuted.
 The function builds an object with the information the user typed on the form and sends them as props to ***login()***.

+> ### src/components/Loading.js
+>
+> This components stores the spinner from the *react-spinners* library.